google/filonov/libs/media-fetching/README.md

 Currently supported modules:

 * `googleads`:
-  * main_geo - identifies main spending country for a media
+  * main_geo - identifies main spending country for a media.
+  * approval_rate - calculates approval rate (from 0 to 1) for each media.

 * `tagging`:
   * language - identifies language of a media.